miyamot0/ModelSelectorQt/README.md

 You will need the R open-source statistical package for model fitting/charting to be performed.
 Once Discounting Model Selector is installed, it will perform a one-time install the necessary R packages (internet required).
 Discounting Model Selector is a C++ application, installer binaries can be downloaded or the source can be compiled at your leisure.
+OSX users, depending on their version, may need to install xQuartz so that vector graphics can be supported.

 ### Download
-All downloads, if/when posted, will be hosted at [Small N Stats](http://www.smallnstats.com).
+All downloadable binaries, if/when posted, will be hosted at [Small N Stats](http://www.smallnstats.com).

 ### Development
 Want to contribute?
 Great!
 Emails or PM's are welcome.